CANShield: Deep Learning-Based Intrusion Detection Framework for Controller Area Networks at the Signal-Level: INTRODUCTION

-In response, an intrusion detection system (IDS) is usually regarded as the second (and most practical) line of defense given that an attacker can hack into the vehicle's internal communication. \add{In general, there are two types of vehicular IDSs---signature-based and anomaly-based~\cite{wu2019survey}.} A signature-based IDS typically formulates detection rules based on the system's behavior of the normal CAN messages and known attacks.
-Any violations of these rules are regarded as anomaly.
-In a vehicle, these rules are based on the frequency of the CAN messages, sequence of message IDs, inter-frame time differences, signal values, etc. Such IDSs are mainly effective against known attack footprints.
-Due to limitations in the rules, these IDSs may show a high false-negative rate in detecting advanced attacks~\cite{wu2019survey, khalid2022rodd}.
-In addition, the high-dimensional CAN data structure, such as broadcasting different IDs at different frequencies, makes it difficult to extract the effective rules.
+In response, an intrusion detection system (IDS) is usually regarded as the second (and most practical) line of defense, given that an attacker can hack into the vehicle's internal communication.
+In general, there are two types of vehicular IDSs---signature-~\cite{jin2021signature, olufowobi2019saiducant} and anomaly-based~\cite{halder2020coids, wu2019survey}.
+A signature-based IDS typically formulates detection rules based on the system's normal behavior and known attacks.
+Any violations of these rules are regarded as anomalies.
+In CAN bus, these rules can be based on the frequency of the messages, sequence of message IDs, inter-frame time differences, signal values, etc. High-dimensional CAN data flow, such as broadcasting different signals/IDs at different frequencies, makes it difficult for the models to extract the effective rules~\cite{hanselmann2020canet}.
+Moreover, due to the limitations in the rules, these IDSs tend to show a high false-negative rate in detecting advanced attacks and, thus, require frequent updates of the known-attack database as they are only effective against known attack footprints~\cite{wu2019survey}.
+Moreover, a clever attacker can even keep the sequences of the malicious CAN message benign by turning off the actual ECU through a well-known bus-off attack~\cite{cho2016error, bloom2021weepingcan} and sending crafted messages simultaneously on behalf of the victim ECU.
+Although a few of the works on ECU fingerprinting~\cite{choi2018identifying, cho2016fingerprinting} provided potential ways to verify the source of the CAN message by analyzing the physical layer attributes of the ECU and detecting such impersonation attacks, the assumption of the uniqueness of such physical properties is proven invalid by a recent study~\cite{bhatia2021evading}.
+Moreover, an attacker can also remotely manipulate CAN messages at the data link layer, bypassing the protocol's rules and enabling stealthy link-layer attacks~\cite{de2022canflict}.
+Some attacks are even possible due to the limitations in the physical layer\cite{mohammed2022physical}, such as different sample-point settings of ECUs~\cite{yue2021cancloak}.
+Therefore, only analyzing the sequence of the CAN messages is not sufficient for the IDS.
+Rather, the only effective way to detect advanced masquerade attacks, including injection attacks, is to analyze the payload of the messages and check for abnormalities within their contents.